Thin, Lacy Milk Crêpes (Bliny)

 Step 7:

-Stack the finished pancakes on top of each other on a separate plate and keep them under the lid so they don't dry.
+Stack the finished crêpes on a plate and keep them covered so they don't dry out.

 Step 8: